ReadyResearchers-2023-24/BHWebsite/README.md

 - `HTML` --> Input the information onto the site.
 - `CSS` --> For styling and positioning
-- `Javascript` and/or `Python` --> For functionalities
+- `Javascript` --> For functionalities

-## Accessing the Assignment
+## Accessing the Website

-To access this website you should be in the GitHub repository with a name `ReadyResearchers-2023-24/BHWebsite`
+To access this website you should be in the GitHub repository titled `ReadyResearchers-2023-24/BHWebsite`
 Click the "Clone or download" button that is green and, after ensuring that you have selected "Clone with SSH", please copy this command to your clipboard:
 `git@github.com:ReadyResearchers-2023-24/BHWebsite.git`